listentothefrog/captaincook/CONTRIBUTING.md

    cd src/
 ```

-> **Note**: If you are opening a PR for fixing a bug or improving the code in the functions folder, Please read Setting up a Firebase Locally.
+> **Note**: If you are opening a PR for fixing a bug or improving the code in the functions folder, please read Setting up a Firebase Locally.

 ## Issues
 > **NOTE**: If your bug is a **security vulnerability**, please instead see the [security policy](https://github.com/listentothefrog/captaincook/security/policy)